Back to Stadtfeldi's Profile Stadtfeldi's Profile

 Mushishi (Anime) add

 There are only so many things to say about Mushishi now, which has been a contentiously legendary series for almost 2 decades.
-Love or hate, feast or famine, the amount of people out there that have the patience AND interest to care about Mushishi is small to say the least.
+Love or hate, the amount of people out there that have the patience AND interest to care about Mushishi is small to say the least.
 This isn't a call to all "mature" anime enjoyers, it's a warning to everybody.
 Even those who love seinen can easily find themselves hating this series.

 Mar 30, 2024